Here’s Who Could Be in Trump’s Cabinet

 President-elect Donald Trump and his transition team have already announced several key appointments.

 Susie Wiles, who was senior adviser to the Trump campaign, will be his chief of staff.
-Former New York Congressman Lee Zeldin will lead the Environmental Protection Agency, and Rep. Elise Stefanik (R-N.Y.) will be his U.N. ambassador.
+Former New York Congressman Lee Zeldin was named as head of the Environmental Protection Agency, and Rep. Elise Stefanik (R-N.Y.) is his nominee for U.S. ambassador to the United Nations.

-Tom Homan will serve as the president’s border czar.
-Stephen Miller will be his deputy chief of policy, according to Vice President-elect JD Vance.
-Most recently, Trump announced Rep. Mike Waltz will serve as his national security adviser.
+Tom Homan will serve as Trump’s border czar, Stephen Miller will be his deputy chief of policy, and Rep. Mike Waltz will serve as his national security adviser.

 Other prospective appointments that have been reported were not confirmed to The Epoch Times by the Trump transition team.
 We’ll outline those prospects at the top of our rundown.